-The Sole Lead Manager has entered into a Subscription Agreement dated 12 November 2019 (the "Subscription Agreement") in respect of the Notes.
-Pursuant to the Subscription Agreement, subject to the satisfaction of certain conditions, the Sole Lead Manager will subscribe for the Notes at a price equal to 98.843 per cent. of their principal amount plus accrued interest from (and including) the Original Issue Date to (but excluding) the Issue Date less commission.
+The Sole Lead Manager has entered into a Subscription Agreement dated 5 July 2019 (the "Subscription Agreement") in respect of the Notes.
+Pursuant to the Subscription Agreement, subject to the satisfaction of certain conditions, the Sole Lead Manager will subscribe for the Notes at 99.117 per cent. of their principal amount less commissions.
 In addition, the Issuer has agreed to reimburse the Sole Lead Manager for certain of its expenses in connection with the issue of the Notes.
 The Subscription Agreement entitles the Sole Lead Manager to terminate it in certain circumstances prior to payment being made to the Issuer.